 Businesses across the country are struggling amidst coronavirus closures and restrictions, but financial assistance is on the way.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which was designed to give financial relief to individuals and businesses that have been negatively affected by the pandemic.

 About $350 billion of the $2 trillion stimulus package was allocated for small businesses to help with job retention and operating costs.
 The package included two loan options for businesses suffering economic losses right now: the Small Business Administration’s (SBA) 7(a) Paycheck Protection Program (PPP) and the SBA’s Economic Injury Disaster Loan (EIDL).
 Keep reading for a breakdown of each.

 Paycheck Protection Program

 Designed to incentivize business owners to keep their employees on payroll, the PPP offers eligible businesses up to $2 million in funding for payroll and operating expenses like rent and utilities.
 As of December 27, 2020, Congress has approved additional funds for the PPP.
-Fundbox can help connect you with a lender once the program reopens.
+Fundbox is no longer accepting PPP applications, however, the SBA can help you find a PPP lender until May 31, 2021.

 According to the U.S. Chamber of Commerce, companies who qualified (or will qualify) for the paycheck protection loan could get up to two and a half times your business’s average monthly payroll costs, not to exceed $10 million.
 Payroll costs can include salaries, wages, commission, or other compensation, as well as paid leave, health insurance, retirement benefits, and payroll taxes.